 Family: Sheikh Tamim is Sheikh Hamad’s fourth son and was chosen as Crown Prince in August 2003.
 His mother is the powerful Sheikha Moza, who still plays a prominent public role as an advocate for social and educational causes.

 Education: Sheikh Tamim completed his studies at a private school in UK before going on to graduate at the Royal Military Academy in Sandhurst (in 1998).
 During his time as Crown Prince (2003-13), Sheikh Tamim had exposure to a wide-range of posts including security (he was deputy commander of the armed forces), economics (chairman of the Qatar Investment Authority) and sports.
-Indeed he supervised Qatar’s successful bid to host the 2022 FIFA World Cup
+He supervised Qatar’s successful bid to host the 2022 FIFA World Cup.

 Blockade: In June 2017, Saudi Arabia, United Arab Emirates, Bahrain, and Egypt cut all relations with Qatar and imposed trade and travel bans.
 This drastic action resulted from various claims that Qatar was supporting terrorism and had violated a 2014 agreement with GCC countries.
 Its good relations with Iran and it hosting Al-Jazeera TV network are also factors in this tense situation which has seen foodstuff imported from Iran and Turkish soldiers called in to help safeguard Qatar assets.
 A further complicating factor in this family feud is that Qatar hosts the largest American base in the Middle East and all the blockade partners are close allies of the US.